ckendall/Phase-0/week-4/nums-letters.md

 #How was this challenge?
 Did you get a good review of some of the basics?
 I enjoyed this one because it gave me a chance to look over some code and remember everything that I had done, it was fun!

-here are the links to my code: https://github.com/whitendn/Phase-0/blob/master/week-4/basic-math.rb https://github.com/whitendn/Phase-0/blob/master/week-4/defining-variables.rb https://github.com/whitendn/Phase-0/blob/master/week-4/simple-string.rb
+here are the links to my code for the ruby challenge: https://github.com/whitendn/Phase-0/blob/master/week-4/basic-math.rb https://github.com/whitendn/Phase-0/blob/master/week-4/defining-variables.rb https://github.com/whitendn/Phase-0/blob/master/week-4/simple-string.rb